 For a deeper clean, use a wood-cleaning product.
 Stick with an option exclusive to hardwood floors, since an alkaline-based cleaner with soap, detergent or baking soda will damage and dull the surface over time.
 A pH-neutral, water-based cleaner won't leave residue on your floors, and it increases the life and beauty of your hardwood.
 If your floors are polyurethaned, dampen a mop with water and a few drops of dishwashing liquid.
 For lacquered or shellacked surfaces, don't use water.
 It can stain the wood and cause buckling.

 After you saturate your mop, wring it out thoroughly so the mop is damp but not wet.
 Avoid putting too much liquid on the floor.
 Once the ground is wet, make sure to mop going with the grain of the floor's surface.
 Wipe up excess water with a clean, dry towel because standing water will damage the floor.
 If there is any dampness left on the floor, turn on a ceiling or floor fan to speed up air drying.

 To lift soapy residue after mopping and make your floor shine, hold a soft cloth in your hand and use it to rub the floor gently in a circular motion.
 This should leave your floor sparkling.

 6. Remove Scuffs & Marks

-If gentler methods don't work to remove scuffs and other marks, you might have to manually buff the wood where it's necessary; this is something you'll need to do only once a month.
-Buffing and waxing your hardwood floors more often than that can cause more harm than good to the surface.
-Use fine grade steel wool and buff the desired area in a circular motion.
+Try filling in scuffs and marks with a crayon in the same color of the floor first.
+If that doesn't work you may need to manually buff and wax the wood.
+Use fine-grade steel wool and buff the desired area in a circular motion.
 Steel wool is light and won't damage hardwood as much or as quickly as other buffers.
 Rub in a floor wax, and hand buff to lighten and brighten your floors for a shiny finish.